A guide to the teams, players and coaches in the Final Four

 55 — Years since Loyola's lone NCAA championship.

-77.2 — Shooting percentage of Kansas big man Udoka Azubuike, leading the nation.
+77.2 — Shooting percent of Kansas big man Udoka Azubuike, leading the nation.

 86.6 — Points per game by Villanova, tops in Division I.

-Note: This story has been corrected to show that LSU was the 11-seed that made the Final Four in 1986, not Louisville, which beat LSU in the Final Four and won the national title.